henrybosch/henrybosch.github.io/index.md

 layout: home
 ---

 Hi, I'm Henry.
-I'm a PhD Candidate in Pure Mathematics at Stanford, but I'm currently on leave.
+I'm a PhD Candidate in Pure Mathematics at Stanford, but I'm currently on leave to work at [Etched](https://www.etched.com).